cyberbotics/webots-doc/guide/controller-plugin.md

     Typically, when the value of a sensor is known the corresponding `wbr_sensor_set_value()` has to be called.

-- The commands send to the libController have to be wrapped.
+- The commands sent to the libController have to be wrapped.

     Typically, when the command of an actuator is setup the corresponding `wbr_actuator_set_value()` is called, and has to be sent to the real robot.